TideGear/BoktaiSensor/README.md

 directly to VIN.
 It is NOT controllable via software - it will be on whenever the sensor is powered.
 If you wire LTR390 VIN to D3 (GPIO4) and keep SENSOR_POWER_ENABLED true, the LED turns off during deep sleep.
-You can also desolder or remove the LED to further extend battery life.
+You can also cut the LED trace on the back of the LTR390 to further extend battery life.

 OLED LOW-POWER SLEEP:
 The firmware sends SSD1306 Display OFF (0xAE) and Charge Pump OFF